When it comes to giving his time to try to better the game of golf, Jim Bunch is willing and able.

 In both cases, it was a labor of love for Bunch, who caddied as a 12-year-old in the Chicago area.
 The WGA administers the Evans Scholarship for caddies, including the chapter at the University of Colorado, and oversees the PGA Tour’s BMW Championship, which benefits the Evans Scholarship.
 Bunch first joined the WGA board of directors in 1992, and still serves as an Evans Scholars Foundation trustee.

 Bunch, a Denver resident since 1970, well understands the effect the Evans Scholarship can have on those selected, along with their families.
-There are 965 Scholars currently in school nationwide, including 62 at CU.
-Since U.S. Open and U.S. Amateur champion Chick Evans started the Evans Scholarship in 1930, it’s produced more than 10,600 alums.
+Since U.S. Open and U.S. Amateur champion Chick Evans started the Evans Scholarship in 1930, it’s produced more than 11,300

 Bunch is a member at Denver Country Club and The Club at Cordillera in Colorado, as well as at The Royal and Ancient Golf Club of St. Andrews and Prestwick in Scotland.